-Residents in the Wharf Street area are included in the Study Area.
+Residents in the Wharf Street area form part of the Study Area identified in Section 2.2.2.1. and 2.3.5.
 This area forms part of the Cairns city centre.
 The city centre contains major infrastructure, is the dominant centre for office based employment including head offices and government agencies, and has an active and vibrant night economy support by tourist activity, while maintaining a desired standard of amenity.
 In 2011 it contained just under 500 residents.
 In the Wharf/Abbott/Lake Street block opposite the Cairns Cruise Liner Terminal (CCLT) there were three apartment buildings identified, providing a mix of residents and holiday rentals.
 One large scale high-rise tourist/residential development is located directly opposite the CCLT and its car park, on Wharf Street.